REMEMBERING HOW TO SAY "YES": My Spain Retreat

 After crashing out for most of the afternoon, I slept through the night, obliterating any vestige of jet lag by dawn.

-I was ready to begin the Ultimate Goddess Retreat.
+I was ready to begin the retreat.